 Never leave bare soil unplanted – plant up the slope immediately, even with something temporary like annual bedding.
 Grow eye-catching mixed plantings, wildflower meadow seed, or even just plain grass seed.
 Plants absorb heavy downpours and the roots help to bind the soil on the slope together.
 Bare soil erodes fast during heavy rain and washes quickly down to the bottom.

-Find out more about how to choose plants for your garden.
+- Find out more about how to choose the best garden plant ideas for your garden.

 Laying gravel paths in sloping gardens